luttje/vanilo-mollie/docs/examples.md

 {
     public function return(Request $request, Payment $payment)
     {
-        // The webhook will know if the payment was successful.
-If it occurred on successful payment before we were returned (which is often the case) then $payment->status will be paid here.
+        // The webhook will let us know if the payment was successful before the user is returned here.

-        return view('order.being-processed');
+        // If the webhook occurred on successful payment then $payment->status will be paid here.
+        // dd($payment);

+        // The payment can have the `paid` status, but the order will still be pending.
+Someone will still have to process that. return view('order.being-processed');
     }